 đź’ˇFAQs

-Q : How do exchange rates affect a trader’s profit or loss?
+Q: How do exchange rates affect Forex trading?